samatar26/webpack-web-fundamentals/Learnings2.md

 ##### Hot Module Replacement
 It's the idea that if you can take different modules and swap or patch them out based upon their changes incrementally, you can do so in a live environment without the browser refreshing.
 Using it is as easy as using the `--hot` flag in the webpack-dev-server.
 Now using HMR for more than just styles may vary in terms of configuring it, but with style-loader it automatically uses the hot module api so you can have this feature out of the box.

+# Prod config

+### Source maps, again!
+It may seem a little redundant but we're going to go ahead and use the `devtool` property again.
+You'll find out pretty quickly that when you're using webpack and the source-maps feature through devtool that `source-map` takes a little bit longer than most of the source map options you can choose from and this is why we'll  move `source-map` into our `prod` config and actually use something like `eval-source-map` in our dev config.